rabbitmq/rabbitmq-website/site/ha.md

 and is also replicated.

 Quorum queues should be the **default choice** for a replicated queue type.
-Classic mirrored queues will be **removed in a future version** of RabbitMQ.
+Classic queue mirroring will be **removed in a future version** of RabbitMQ: classic queues will remain a supported non-replicated queue type.

 ## <a id="overview" class="anchor" href="#overview">Overview</a>